Optical properties of InGaN quantum wells: accurately modeling the effects of disorder: Blue single quantum well

 Fig.~\ref{fig_pin_Tc} illustrates this.
 The modeled $\rho_J$ grows exponentially at high energy, and therefore affects the exponential decay of the luminescence tails.
 A direct Boltzmann fit of the experimental tails, ignoring the contribution from $\rho_J$, would lead to artificially-hot apparent temperatures: respectively $T_c=110$~K and 500~K. In contrast, to best fit the tails with the luminescence model, we used carrier temperatures $T_c=77$~K and 320~K. The latter temperature is slightly above the crystal temperature, but rather than interpreting this as a slight hot-carrier effect, we attribute it to the model’s imperfect prediction of $\rho_J$ just above the valence band edge (i.e. the use of a single-band effective mass model ignores the fine structure of the valence band in this energy range), which can easily affect $T_c$ by a few tens of K.

+Although the data of Fig.~\ref{fig_pin_Tc} is at an intermediate carrier density, the experimental thermal tail (and in fact, the overall lineshape) remains the same down to $10^{17}$~cm$^{-3}$, indicating that thermalization occurs even at low density.

 In summary, a proper extraction of the carrier temperature requires an accurate knowledge of the JDOS.
 This results in realistic carrier temperatures, nearly equal to the crystal temperatures.
-We believe literature reports of steady-state hot carriers are caused by an improper extraction of $T_c$ -- indeed, the thermalization dynamics are know to occur on a picosecond time scale \cite{Sun97,Binder13b}.
+We believe sporadic literature reports of steady-state hot carriers are caused by an improper extraction of $T_c$.
+Indeed, the thermalization dynamics are known to occur on a picosecond time scale, as shown by ultrafast spectroscopy \cite{Sun97,Binder13b} (note that such time-resolved measurements can confirm the thermalization dynamics; however, when it comes to extracting the carrier temperature, they suffer from the same challenge as steady-state measurements: an accurate knowledge of the high-energy JDOS is necessary).